shaaza/pottering-retreat/content/_index.md

 The house is in a safe residential area with many families.
 It's also a minute from the main highway where you can catch an hour-long bus to Dublin city.

 We're selective in who we share the retreat with: usually close friends, creative communities and closed groups where we have some acquaintances.
 Or even better, if you happen to meet us in person and we gave you the link to this page!

+#### Is this a writer's / artist's retreat?

+Not explicitly, but you could very much use it as one.